Jeremy Vujnovich

-Jeremy Michael Vujnovich (born October 12, 1990) is a former American football offensive guard.
+Jeremy Michael Vujnovich (born October 12, 1990) is an American former professional football offensive guard.
 He played college football at Louisiana College.
-He was signed by the Green Bay Packers as an undrafted free agent in 2014 and has also been a member of the Indianapolis Colts, Arizona Cardinals, and Washington Redskins.
+He was signed by the Green Bay Packers as an undrafted free agent in 2014 and was also a member of the Indianapolis Colts, Arizona Cardinals, and Washington Redskins.

 Professional career

 Green Bay Packers

-After going undrafted in the 2013 NFL Draft, Vujnovich signed with the Green Bay Packers on January 7, 2014.
+After going undrafted in the 2013 NFL draft, Vujnovich signed with the Green Bay Packers on January 7, 2014.
 On August 30, 2014, he was released by the Packers during final team cuts.
 Vujnovich was signed to the Packers' practice squad the following day.
 On January 20, 2015, he was re-signed by the Packers after finishing the season on the practice squad.

 On September 5, 2015, Vujnovich was released by the Packers during final team cuts for the second straight season.
 He was signed to the Packers' practice squad on September 7, 2015.
 On January 18, 2016, Vujnovich was re-signed by the Packers after finishing the season on the practice squad.
 He was released by the Packers on May 9, 2016.